 Macaronner is a French word that does not exist in English.
 The verb comes from the word Macaron.
 It means to mix the macaron dough in a very specific way.

-Use a silicon spatula.
+Add the dry ingredients to egg whites.
+(Baking mix or almond flour + powdered sugar) Use a silicon spatula.
 Take the dough from the bottom to the top, making ribbons.
 (You should do it about 20 to 30 times before having the good result) Don’t do it too much, but do it enough time if you want to succeed!
 (2nd important step to make nice macarons)

-Dressing the french macarons
+Dressing the French macarons

 Use a big oven plate coated with parchment or silicone paper.